-\subparagraph*{Related Work} Simulation relations between systems are a well studied notion.
+Simulation relations between systems are a well studied notion.
 We refer the reader to~\cite[Chapter 13]{Clarke2018a} and references therein for an exposition.
-The connection of our notion with standard simulation is only up to motivation, as our measure is semantic and does not directly relate to the state space; instead, it refers to the \emph{behaviour} of the system rather than its structure.
+The connection of our notion with standard simulation is only up to motivation, as our measure is semantic: it does not directly relate to the state space; instead, it refers to the \emph{behaviour} of the system rather than its structure.

-Technically, our work is closely related to \emph{commutative automata}~\cite{Brzozowski1973} and \emph{jumping automata}~\cite{Meduna2012,Fernau2015} --- models of automata capable of reading their input in a discontinuous manner, by jumping from one letter to another.
+On the technical level, our work is closely related to \emph{commutative automata}~\cite{Brzozowski1973} and \emph{jumping automata}~\cite{Fernau2015,Meduna2012} --- models of automata capable of reading their input in a discontinuous manner, by jumping from one letter to another.
 Indeed, our notion of round simulation essentially allows the simulating transducer to read the letters within rounds in a discontinuous manner.
-This similarity is manifested implicitly in~\cref{sec:proof_of_bound}, where we encounter similar structures as e.g.,~\cite{Hoffmann2020} (although the analysis here has a different purpose).
+This similarity is manifested implicitly in~\cref{sec:proof_of_bound}, where we encounter similar structures as e.g. the commutative closure in~\cite{Hoffmann2020} (although the analysis here has a different purpose).